csaboka/spacechempatch/README.md

   completely match the expected molecule.
 The easiest way to reproduce this is to open the "Swapite" puzzle in ResearchNet 2-11-1: the game will accept the input molecule without any changes.
 This change will apply a different molecule matching algorithm that hopefully fixes these issues without introducing new ones.
 Please report any performance issues or unexpected results you encounter.
+* `MoreFeaturesInResNetResearch`: Increase the upper limit of allowed reactor features in custom ResearchNet reserach puzzles.
+  You can have up to 4 sensors, fusion lasers, fission lasers and quantum tunnels in a puzzle now.
+A Split instruction triggers all fission lasers in a reactor and a Fuse instruction triggers all fusion lasers.
+Sensing instructions will activate if any of the sensors detects the specified element.
+Quantum tunnels work in a "round-robin" fashion: tunnel #1 will teleport atoms to tunnel #2, tunnel #2 will teleport to tunnel #3 and so on, except for the highest-numbered tunnel, which will teleport to tunnel #1.
+  Please read the "Compatibility Notes" section below if you also want to run the original game alongside the modified version.
 * `ResNetProdCustomAmount`: Allows changing the amount of outputs needed for ResNet production puzzles.
 The amount can be specified in the JSON, like for researchs.
 The output count used by the game is 4x the amount in the file, to keep the 10 -> 40 behaviour of the vanilla game.
 * `ReverseOrderCustomResNetAssignments`: The ResearchNet custom assignments are normally sorted by ascending creation date, meaning